Nastel/remoraj/README.md

 # Installing

 You must set up Remora Java agent and TNT4J-Streams to run RemoraJ.
-Your should have working repository and token in https://www.jkoolcloud.com/.
+Your should have working repository and a streaming access token in https://www.jkoolcloud.com/.

 ## Java agent